ortiza5/modding-vivaldi/using-mods/inspect.md

    }, 300);
    ```

-3. Reload the user interface and load developer tools.
+3. Reload the user interface and load DevTools.
 4. Click the “Console” tab, our message should be visible.

    ![hello world image]